Skip to main content

 After selecting your repository, Whim automatically:

 A progress indicator shows each stage.
-Once syncing completes, your workspace is ready.

 5